Introduction to Tehama

 A room is the main concept enabling Tehama Privileged Service Management.
 It enables an organization to easily create a secure and audited virtual private extension of a network in which remote people work.
 We sometimes call this a whiteroom since it's a good analogy.

-A room is connected to a network, either a private network or an internet based network.
+A room is connected to a network, either a private network or a public network (e.g. resources in the cloud).
 More on this later.

 A room is a container with a set of tools and services running within it.
-Examples of this include Desktops, Secrets Vault, File Vault and Applications.
+Examples of these include Desktops, Firewall Rules, Secrets Vault, File Vault and Applications.
 The only way the services and tools can discover the resources available, is through the connection the room provides.

 An organization can have the following relationships to a room.
 The first is "owner" which means they've agreed to pay for the room and have control over what services/tools are provisioned into the room.
 The second is "connected" which means they control which other organizations and which members have access to the room and what assets are accessible through this room.
 The third is "use" which allows them to request that particular Members from their organization be granted access.